FrankPortman/bayesAB/cran-comments.md

+### Resubmission
+This is a resubmission.
+I have fixed the canonical URL issues in README.md.

+### Old Submission
 This is a new release of bayesAB.
 This version is mostly focused on feature additions and back-end refactoring for efficiency.
 No breaking or major changes.

 ## Test environments